 The Day of Your Surgery

-Upon arriving, you will be escorted to the surgery suite, and asked to change into a gown, robe and foot covers.
-Dr. Zubowski or Dr. Gandolfi and the anesthesiologist will meet with you before you enter the operating suite for final surgical planning and preparation like drawing on your skin and answering any last minute questions you may have.
+Upon arriving on the day of your surgery, you will be escorted to the surgery suite, and asked to change into a gown, robe and foot covers.
+Dr. Zubowski and the anesthesiologist will meet with you before you enter the operating suite for final surgical planning and preparation like drawing on your skin and answering any last minute questions you may have.

 In the operating room, the nurse or the anesthesiologist will start an intravenous drip in your arm and connect you to monitoring devices.
 You will be given medicine via the IV to put you to sleep.